Our Mission Statement

 However, it’s not complex because it’s difficult, but because the list takes a lot of intention and practice to effectively implement.
 If you only begin reading to your child in Kindergarten, when they are already expected in most public schools to already have 2200 words in their vocabulary by then, you are already light years behind.

-Getting a child “ready for school” is less about the four or five hundred dollars (or more) you spend every September and more about what you’ve exposed them to in the 4 or 5 years before they enter any school building.
+Getting a child “ready for school” is less about the four or five hundred dollars you spend every September and more about what you’ve exposed them to in the 4 or 5 years before they enter any school building.

-Furthermore, enriching education experiences are often out of reach for many families in Urban communities due to the lack of access to the internet, information on where to go, required distance for travel, cost associated with participation and overwhelmingly large amounts of people ALL wanting the best for their children, waiting hours in line to compete for a sliver of it.
-If you live in the NYC tri state area and have school aged children, you probably been there before.
-That being said, let us over stand the value of child led learning experiences outside of their everyday schoolhouse that allows us to show them what the (real) world has to offer outside of a classroom textbook!
+Furthermore, enriching education experiences are often out of reach for many families in Urban communities due to tech inequity, special needs, information on where to go, required distance for travel, cost associated with participation and overwhelmingly large amounts of people ALL wanting the best for their children, waiting hours in line to compete for a sliver of it.
+If you live in the NYC tri state area, LA area or really any inner city and have school aged children, you probably been there before.

 This exposure is the type of stuff the real genius is made of!
 Ask any genius!

-Joining The Homeschooling The Hood Community (HTHC) rids you of worrying about the what, where, when, and how you’re going to make it happen and gives YOU the opportunity to make a lifelong impact on the WHY.
+Joining The Homeschooling The Hood Community (HSTHC) rids you of worrying about the what, where, when, and how you’re going to make it happen and gives YOU the opportunity to make a lifelong impact on the WHY.